Friday, October 11, 2024

 Stay Motivated with Visual Aids

 Consider making a debt payoff chart or using a debt payoff app to see how your debt has changed over time.
-That can be a real motivator, when you see your debt trending downward over time, even if you are not knocking off whole debts as fast as you might by using the snowball method.
+That can be a real motivator when you see your debt trending downward over time, even if you are not knocking off whole debts as fast as you might by using the snowball method.

 Look for Ways to Bring in More Money

-Selling items no longer needed Asking for a raise at work Freelancing or consulting in area of expertise Use Windfalls Wisely Whenever you receive any extra money – through a tax refund, bonus, or gift – consider putting it toward the highest interest debt.
+Selling items no longer needed Asking for a raise at work Freelancing or consulting in your area of expertise Use Windfalls Wisely Whenever you receive any extra money – through a tax refund, bonus, or gift – consider putting it toward the highest interest debt.
 This will boost your debt snowball and save even more in interest.
 Avoid New Debt

 Consider Balance Transfers or Debt Consolidation